 |Platinum Honors ($100,000 combined balance)||75%|

-Assuming you’re in the highest tier, you can get 2.625 points per dollar on all purchases with this new card and up to 3.5 percent on travel and at restaurants.
+Assuming you’re in the highest tier, you can get 2.625 percent back on all purchases with this new card and up to 3.5 percent on travel and at restaurants.

 What we know about the perks

 This card will offer a $100 airline-fee credit (which covers incidentals like baggage fees and in-flight food and beverages) on eligible domestic carriers.
 It will also offer reimbursement for TSA PreCheck or Global Entry every four years.